 1. Looking After Others

 Looking after someone else’s emotions is much easier than coming to terms with our own.
 Instead of dealing with their own feelings these people focus on the emotional problems of others like some sort of unpaid counselor.
-You may think that you are a master at dealing with emotions, but are you actually just using others to avoid facing your own?
+You may think that you are a master at dealing with emotions, but are you just using others to avoid facing your own?

 2. “I’m Fine, Really”

 Isn’t ‘fine’ such a great word for deflecting your feelings?
 It’s not like saying you’re great or that things are actually a bit of a mess.
 We use this all the time when people ask us how we are (and often the person asking expects this noncommittal reply) – but are you fine?
 Really?

 From time to time other people can stir up all sorts of complicated and unwanted emotions in us – especially when it comes to love.
 But, rather than face up to your real emotions, you decide it is better to just run away and hide for a few days, weeks, or months.
 If this is the case maybe you need to stop and address the real situation.
 You can’t keep running away all your life – you might just miss out on something great!

 Constantly staying busy is a great way to avoid dealing with your emotions.
 Keeping your head on your work may stop all those untidy emotions from surfacing, as well as improving your career (and making some money), but all it does is delay the inevitable.

 5. The Control Freak

 Some people like to stay in control so that they can keep their emotions in check.
 If you are in total control of whatever situation you find yourself in, then surely that will stop you from encountering any unexpected emotions, right?
 I mean, who wants to have a spontaneous life full of wonderful surprises anyway?